BrendanBena/data-scraping/README.md

 ![Lyrics Genius API](/images/lyricsapi.png)

 Now that you have created an API client, you'll be able to generate an access token to make us of this website.
-The link for this page is [here](https://genius.com/api-clients) in case you need to regenerated an access token.
+The link for this page is [here](https://genius.com/api-clients) in case you need to regenerate an access token.